utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 - Utrust Merchant account
 - Online store in Wordpress with WooCommerce plugin v3.0 (or greater)
 - `SKU`s in all the products
+– Products must be Purchases (payment method won't be displayed for Subscriptions)

 ## Install and Update